Special Gift Offer

-Vegetables might be nutritious, but most are pretty dirty on the surface.
-Because many vegetables are root crops, which grow in soil, particles can build up on the surface of the vegetables over time, and the last thing you’d want is to digest them in your next meal.
-That’s where the best fruit and veggie washes of 2024 come in.
-Vegetable washes are a great alternative to just rinsing the vegetables in water.
-And lucky for you, we've tried and tested the best on the market.
-The ECOS® Non-Toxic Fruit + Veggie Wash is our top choice, but we've also included several great options as well!
+While vegetables are very nutritious, some need cleaning before being eaten.
+Because many vegetables are root crops, which grow in soil, particles can build up on the surface over time.
+Using a vegetable wash is a great alternative to just rinsing with water.
+Luckily, we've tried and tested the best on the market.
+The ECOS® Non-Toxic Fruit + Veggie Wash is our top choice, but we've also included several other great options as well!

 Fruit and Veggie Wash: A Buying Guide

-Fruit and veggie washes are one of the easiest ways to clean your vegetables and fruits without using vegetable brushes or soaking them in water.
-They are also made out of safe ingredients, usually other food ingredients, making them safe to wash with.
+Produce washes are an easy way to clean your vegetables and fruits without using brushes or soaking them in water.
+They are also composed of safe ingredients, usually made from food.
 Here’s what you need to know when buying vegetable wash.

 The Importance of Fruit and Veggie Washes

-Vegetable wash is a substance used on vegetables and fruit to clean them.
-The substance gets rid of any dirt or particles attached to the surface of the fruit or vegetable, as well as most pesticide residue and wax.
+Vegetable wash is used to clean produce.
+It gets rid of any dirt or particles attached to the surface, as well as most pesticide residue and wax.

 The Different Types of Fruit and Veggie Washes